The Bindeballestien Route - Regional Route No. 36

 Signposting and map

 The Bindeballestien Route is marked as Regional Route No. 36.
-Show on map
+Download route to GPS

-Tørskind is home to a large sculpture park with artworks in wood, metal and stone by sculptors Robert Jacobsen and Jean Clareboudt.
+Tørskind is home to a collection of large landscape sculptures made of wood, metal and stone, which were created by sculptors Robert Jacobsen and Jean Clareboudt.

 Last updated byVisitVejle email@example.com